iCliniq Logo

 Conventional Insulin Therapy-

-• It involves injecting insulin twice a day; it is often preferred for patients with a regular daily routine which makes it easy for them to inject insulin at the same time every day.
+• It involves injecting insulin twice a day, and it is often preferred by patients with a regular daily routine, as it is easy for them to inject insulin at the same time every day.

-• A mixture of pre-made short-acting and long-acting insulin is prescribed for patients on conventional insulin therapy.
-They will have to inject this mixture in the morning before breakfast and in the evening before their evening meal.
+• For patients on conventional insulin therapy, a mixture of pre-made short-acting and long-acting insulin is prescribed.
+They must inject this mixture before breakfast and before their evening meal.

-• The amount of insulin is fixed and is based on the planned amount of food consumed over the course of the day.
-This leads to a regimented lifestyle; if the patient does choose to do any unplanned physical activity, they will have to balance the blood sugar with extra snacks between meals.
+• The amount of insulin is fixed and based on the planned amount of food consumed over the course of the day.
+This leads to a regimented lifestyle; if the patient chooses to do any unplanned physical activity, they will have to balance the blood sugar with extra snacks between meals.

-• The downfall of conventional insulin therapy is that it does not effectively prevent the long-term complication of type 1 diabetes.
+• The downfall of conventional insulin therapy is that it does not effectively prevent the long-term complications of type 1 diabetes.

 Intensive Insulin Therapy-